Kledenai/kledenai/README.md

 ### About me

-In an eternal existential conflict, seeking information to be able to create
+Forever seeking information to be able to create

 ### Khaneland